Patient Portal Development Guide for Clinics & Hospitals (2025)

 What is a Patient Portal Software?

-Patient portal software is a secure digital health platform that allows patients to access their personal health records, manage appointments, request prescription refills, and communicate directly with healthcare providers
+Patient portal software is a digital health platform that allows patients to access their personal health records.
+It lets users manage appointments, request prescription refills, and communicate directly with healthcare providers.

 They often connect with Electronic Health Record (EHR) systems.
 This connection allows easy communication, data sharing, and better patient engagement.